JeFaisDesSpaghettis/mh3se/README.md

 # mh3se - mh3 save editor

 ## Roadmap
-+ Equipment Worn + Box
+* Alternative editing method

 ## Notes

 It is not really a save editor, it just translates save files to a giant spreadsheet for you to modify it and can apply this spreadsheet back to a save file.

 Be careful with you saves!!!
-This is very much experimental please make backups before any modifications!
+Please make backups before any modifications!

-Also i'm not at all familiar with this programming language (rust) so i can't guarantee good quality and readability

 ## Usage